top of page

 What is LPR?

 Most people have experienced acid reflux before.
 Eating a pizza with a beer is enough to trigger those uncomfortable symptoms of chest pain, heartburn, and nausea.
 While these symptoms clearly indicate gastroesophageal reflux disease (GERD), some people may not develop any obvious signs of GERD.
 In this case, we call it silent reflux.
-Laryngopharyngeal reflux (LPR), also known as silent reflux or respiratory reflux, doesn’t typically cause symptoms.
+Laryngopharyngeal reflux (LPR), also known as silent reflux, respiratory reflux, or extra-esophageal reflux, doesn’t typically cause symptoms.
 Simply, the contents of your stomach go up the esophagus, then find their way to your throat, nasal passages, and voice box.
 In medicine, we refer to these structures as the larynx and pharynx, hence the name laryngopharyngeal reflux.

 What are the signs and symptoms of LPR?

-As just mentioned, LPR patients may not experience the classic symptoms of GERD.
+As just mentioned, LPR patients may not experience the classic reflux symptoms of GERD.
 In some cases, the symptoms of LPR may be confused for GERD, and vice versa.
 Sometimes GERD is confused for a heart attack.
 We wrote an article going over this so be sure to check that out.

 With that said, LPR has a unique clinical presentation, which includes: